coreos/docs/quay-enterprise/initial-setup.md

 ## Downloading your license

 A valid license is required to run Quay Enterprise.
 Your license can be found on [Tectonic Accounts](https://account.tectonic.com).
-Please download or copy this license as a file named "license".
+Please download or copy this license in **Raw Format** as a file named `license`.

 ## Preparing the database